Here it’s polite to stare

 The dog stays in the picture

-Is a dog ever more than “just a dog” in an Old Master narrative painting?
-According to the ancient Greek philosopher Diogenes, dogs give an honest bark of truth.
-I think he might be onto something.
+In an Old Master narrative painting, is a dog ever more than “just a dog”?
+The ancient Greek philosopher Diogenes said dogs provide an honest bark of truth, and I think he may be onto something.

 • The Tōkaidō Road through her eyes